 Yes.
 You retain all rights to your book(s) when you work with us, and you are free to print your book with other publishers at any time.
 If you choose to contract with another publisher after publishing the same book with us, that publisher might have restrictions, though we will not.
 Please discuss this with any future publishing partners.

 Distributors require the right to sell your book for one year after the publication date.
 You may take your book out of print any time after that.
 Even if you sell the rights to your book to another publisher within the first year, it will take them longer than that to get your book printed, so it shouldn't be a conflict.

 No. You simply tell your readers where to purchase them and leave everything else to us.

 If you want to purchase copies of your own book-to take to a speaking engagement or some other function, for example-you will receive a significant discount depending on how many you purchase.
 To get an author discount, the minimum order is only five books.

 Yes.
-From a theological viewpoint, we might be considered Bible-based, following the Apostles’ Creed as a framework for acceptable doctrine.
-We publish a wide spectrum of material for Christian authors but do not publish for authors adhering to Mormon (LDS) or Jehovah’s Witness doctrine or espousing new age spirituality.
-We also have taken a stand on what we will and will not publish regarding homosexuality.
-Click here to view that statement on our website.
+From a theological viewpoint, we might be considered Bible-based, following the Apostles' Creed as a framework for acceptable doctrine.
+We publish a wide spectrum of material for Christian authors but do not publish for authors adhering to Mormon (LDS) or Jehovah's Witness doctrine or espousing new age spirituality.
 Our imprints address the level of editing a must book undergo.